 Now you are in a linux environment (CentoOS 7).
 From here you can pull the JEDI container of your choice,

 Depending on which Vagrantfile you use, your VM may run either the Ubuntu or the CentOS operating system.
-However, you shouldn’t need to be too concerned about this because you’ll be working mostly in either the Singularity container or the Charliecloud container which both run Ubuntu.
+However, you shouldn’t need to be too concerned about this because you’ll be working mostly in the Singularity container which runs Ubuntu.
 So, if you work within the container, you will be in an Ubuntu environment regardless of which OS your vagrant VM is running.

 D: Exit Container and Vagrant¶

-exit # to exit Singularity or Charliecloud exit # to exit Vagrant
+exit # to exit Singularity exit # to exit Vagrant